-Even on a large installation with many hundreds or thousands of users, this directory will be unlikely to exceed 1GB, so a 2GB filesystem will be ample.
+Even on a large installation with many hundreds or thousands of users, this directory will be unlikely to exceed 64M.
+The files in this directory are 17 or 0 bytes depending on th p4d version; space is needed for inodes.